 A header typically begins with a Document Title.
-When a document title is specified, it can be immediately followed by two special (but optional) lines of content that assign Author Information and Revision Information.
+When a document title is specified, it may be immediately followed by one or two designated lines of content.
+These implicit content lines are used to assign Author Information and Revision Information to the document.

-Additionally, the header can contain the following elements as long as there aren’t any blank lines between any of the entries:
+The header may contain the following elements as long as there aren’t any empty lines between them:

-Notice in Example 1 that there are no blank lines between any of the entries; the lines are contiguous.
+Notice in Example 1 that there are no empty lines between any of the entries.
+In other words, the lines are contiguous.

 |3||Attribute entry assigning metadata to a built-in document attribute|